LukaStancev/Internship/README.md

 The datasets produced during my Ph.D. thesis are centralized on this project.
 They can be executed with [Version5](https://www.polymtl.ca/merlin/version5.htm), developped at École Polytechnique de Montréal.
 This principle of openness is intended to allow, in a pragmatic and effective way :
-* the verifiable and complete reproducibility of my research,
+* the verifiable and complete reproducibility of this publicly funded research,
 * the transparency necessary for a rigorous peer-review,
-* the broadest dissemination of the ideas developed.
+* the broadest dissemination of the ideas developed, with the aim of enhancing nuclear safety.

 ### Disclaimer